Install dependencies

 • Can I use multiple Kubernetes clusters with SkyPilot?

-SkyPilot can work with multiple Kubernetes contexts set in your kubeconfig file.
-By default, SkyPilot will use the current active context.
+If allowed_contexts is not set, SkyPilot will use the current active context.
 To use a different context, change your current context using kubectl config use-context <context-name>.

 • Are autoscaling Kubernetes clusters supported?